 You can read more below about the Summer College experience for Chinese students.
 If you have questions, please contact us at firstname.lastname@example.org.

 Note: If you can't make it to Cornell in the summer (or even if you can!), we invite you to consider taking online courses.
 These courses allow you to study with Cornell faculty, earn Cornell credits, and build a Cornell transcript.
-Summer and winter online courses are available through Summer College (see online courses) and spring semester study is available through the Cornell–China College Program.
+Summer and winter online courses are available through Summer College (see online courses).

 Benefits of attending Summer College